 Why is Relapse Prevention So Important?

-A relapse can happen at any point in your recovery — from the start of treatment to months or years later after being sober for an extended period.
-Addiction treatment is the first step in relapse prevention.
-Here you or your loved one will learn useful skills and techniques for preventing and avoiding relapse.
+Relapse can happen at any point in your recovery — from the start of treatment to months or years later after being sober for an extended period.
+Relapse prevention begins with addiction treatment, where you or your loved one will learn useful skills and techniques for preventing and avoiding relapse.

-When you achieve sobriety, your body loses its tolerance for the substances you once used.
-Any relapse poses a higher risk of alcohol poisoning or drug overdose.
+Relapse prevention is important because it helps you stay on track with recovery and avoid potentially dangerous situations that could lead to relapse and overdose.
+After you overcome drug or alcohol dependence and have been sober for a period, your body loses its tolerance for the substances you once used.
+When you relapse, you face the risk of alcohol poisoning or a fatal drug overdose if you use too much.
 You also face the risk of resuming old, unhealthy habits that could put you quickly back on the path to drug abuse and addiction.
-Relapse prevention helps you stay on track and avoid potentially dangerous situations that could lead to death.

 What Challenges Will I Be Facing in Terms of Relapse?